 In 2016, the Mariners hosted the ninth annual PLAY Campaign event at Safeco Field for kids from the Boys & Girls Clubs of King County.
 PLAY - which stands for Promoting a Lifetime of Activity for Youth - is a public awareness campaign developed by the Professional Baseball Athletic Trainers Society (PBATS) to combat child obesity.
 Mariners Athletic Trainers Rick Griffin and Rob Nodine joined Mariners players to encourage youth to be active, eat right, and sustain a healthy lifestyle.

-Every fan donation to the Wishing Well at Safeco Field during the 2016 season will benefit Pacific Northwest patients and families at Seattle Children's.
+Every fan donation to the Wishing Well at Safeco Field during the 2016 season benefited Pacific Northwest patients and families at Seattle Children's.

 On June 27, 2016, the Seattle Mariners hosted the 31st annual Cystic Fibrosis Mariners Care Golf Tournament at Broadmoor Golf Club to help find a cure for cystic fibrosis, a fatal disease afflicting children and young adults.
 The event, held annually since 1986, has raised over $5.5 million for the Cystic Fibrosis Foundation.

 The Seattle Mariners and 97.3 KIRO FM were proud sponsors of Fight Hunger Night on June 11, 2016.
 Prior to the game, fans were asked to donate non-perishable food items to benefit Northwest Harvest.
 500 lbs. of food, along with $4,500 was collected.
 This will provide approximately 19,000 meals to families.

 -- return to top --

-For every save made by a Mariners Pitcher at Safeco Field, BECU will donate $1,000 to Junior Achievement of Washington.
+For every save made by a Mariners Pitcher at Safeco Field, BECU donated $1,000 to Junior Achievement of Washington.
 The 2016 donation was $23,000.

-For every double the Mariners have at Safeco Field, Hempler's will donate $50 to the Make-A-Wish Foundation.
+For every double the Mariners hit at Safeco Field, Hempler's will donated $50 to the Make-A-Wish Foundation.
 The 2016 donation was $5,650.

-For every home run hit by a Mariners player, Alaska Airlines will donate airline miles to the Make-A-Wish Foundation to help grant wishes for kids diagnosed with life-threatening medical conditions.
+For every home run hit by a Mariners player, Alaska Airlines donated airline miles to the Make-A-Wish Foundation to help grant wishes for kids diagnosed with life-threatening medical conditions.
 In 2016, 1,000,000 miles, valued at $27,500, were donated to Make-A-Wish Alaska and Washington.